NativeScript/firebase/packages/firebase-firestore/README.md

 ```
 ### Removing data

-You can delete documents within Cloud Firestore using the delete method on a DocumentReference:
+- To delete a document within Cloud Firestore, get the document and call the [delete]() method on it.

 ```ts
 import { firebase } from '@nativescript/firebase-core';